Find a Lender-Approved Local Conveyancer in Shipston on Stour

 • Proceeding to exchange of contracts and then completion of the sale

-• Accepting the sale proceeds and sending funds to the seller, the estate agent and repaying the mortgage (if applicable)
+• Accepting the sale proceeds and sending funds to the owner, the estate agent and repaying the mortgage (where applicable)

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.